-Water is a basic need of life and is the for human foundation survival and development.
+Water is a basic need of life and is the foundation for human survival and development.
 Water is the most common substance on earth, covering seven tenths of the world's surface, and that is why earth is also called the blue planet.
 Life first started in water and 96% of the composition of all living cells is water.
 Water is one of the prime needs of life.
-We can hardly live for days without water.
-Since time few immemorial freshwater has always been of vital importance to man as his early habituations were within easy reach of rivers, and tanks. dams. ponds lakes.
-The importance of freshwater resources, their conservation and utilization has attained almost utmost importance during the present time.
+We can hardly live for few days without water.
+Since time immemorial freshwater has always been of vital importance to man as his early habituations were within easy reach of rivers, tanks, dams, ponds and lakes.
+The importance of freshwater resources. their conservation and utilization has attained almost utmost importance during the present time.